Noise Levels in Hickory Creek, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 726 Hickory Creek residents, or 20.2%, live above that level.
 By land area, 26.2% of Hickory Creek is above 55 dBA.

 Average noise levels for Hickory Creek residents, grouped by direction from the center of Hickory Creek.
-Central Hickory Creek carries the highest population-weighted average; Western Hickory Creek carries the lowest.
-Just 7% of residents in Western Hickory Creek live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Hickory Creek.
+The highest population-weighted average is in central Hickory Creek; the lowest is in eastern Hickory Creek, where just 7% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Hickory Creek